omendram/omendram.github.io/_posts/2019-01-26-predict-forex-trends-using-neural-networks.md

 The result is a series of overlapping input sequences and their output.
 The output of each if these executions is then flattened to get an output sequence of size K-N. This output is similar to the way the model would be used in a live environment.
 The profit function is then called on this output to analyze the performance of the overlapping input sequences.

 <img src="https://github.com/omendram/omendram.github.io/raw/master/assets/img/overlap_input.png" width="500">

-Figure \ref{fig:overlapinput shows how a single iteration uses multiple consecutive inputs to create a single output window based on multiple inputs.
-Here the last column of the singular outputs is used, but other methods may be implemented to flatten the window.
-The network should learn to ignore the other outputs as a result of training.

 #### Training Batches
 During training the selected input method is used to sample training windows from the dataset.
 In order to reduce noise and allow the profit functions to operate on more data to draw a more meaningful conclusion, one single training step will have multiple batches.
 For the sequential input method this means that the training step will consist of $B$ sequential input windows while the random input method will have $B$ random windows in a single training step.
 The overlapping method also uses multiple batches consisting of flattened outputs.